 The three current and former casino owner-executives have repeatedly blasted President Obama since he took office in early 2009.
 They are certainly entitled to their opinions — outlandish as they may be.
 But the facts clearly reveal, like the rest of the top one-percent of wealthiest Americans, they have enriched themselves handsomely under the current administration.

 But that doesn’t stop the posturing nor the hyperbole.
 Never let the facts get in the way of creative sound bites.
-The gist of attacks is pretty the same.
-President Obama is anti-business.
-President Obama is bad for the economy.
-President Obama is a socialist.
+President Obama is anti-business, they say.
+President Obama is bad for the economy, they say.
+President Obama is a Socialist, they say.
 Yada.
 Yada.
 Yada.